sunfounder/sunfounder-uno-and-mega-kit/docs/source/mega2560/photo_resistor.rst

 Schematic Diagram
 -----------------------

-In this experiment, we will use 8 Eds to show the light intensity.
-The higher the light intensity is, the more Eds will light up.
-When the light intensity is high enough, all the Eds will be on.
-When there is no light, all the Eds will go out.
+In this experiment, we will use 8 LEDs to show the light intensity.
+The higher the light intensity is, the more LEDs will light up.
+When the light intensity is high enough, all the LEDs will be on.
+When there is no light, all the LEDs will go out.

 The schematic diagram: